rapidsai/ptxcompiler/README.md

 patch_numba_codegen_if_needed()
 ```

-This function spawns a new process to check the CUDA Driver and Runtime API
+This function spawns a new process to check the CUDA Driver and Runtime
 versions, so it can be safely called at any point in a process.
+It will only
+patch Numba when the Runtime version exceeds the Driver version.

 # To do